-1. A councillor must bring an open and unprejudiced mind to all matters being decided upon in the course of his or her duties, including when making planning decisions as part of the Council's role as a Planning Authority.

-2. A councillor must make decisions free from personal bias or prejudgement.

-3. In making decisions, a councillor must give genuine and impartial consideration to all relevant information known to him or her, or of which he or she should have reasonably been aware.

-4. A councillor must make decisions solely on merit and must not take irrelevant matters or circumstances into account when making decisions.
+- 1. An Elected Member must bring an open and unprejudiced mind to all matters being decided upon in the course of his or her duties, including when making planning decisions as part of the Council's role as a Planning Authority. - 2.
+An Elected Member must make decisions free from personal bias or prejudgment. - 3.
+In making decisions, an Elected Member must give genuine and impartial consideration to all relevant information known to him or her, or of which he or she should have reasonably been aware. - 4.
+An Elected Member must make decisions solely on merit and must not take irrelevant matters or circumstances into account when making decisions.